AlexBuck328/Get-Lost/README.md

 # Get-Lost
 Useful tool for planning your Montana outdoor adventure.
-Select an airport and see the nearest recreation spots and their available amenities/activities
+Select a recreation spot to find the distance to the nearest airport.